jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

 {{< /q >}}

-China does this by getting skilled entreperneurs to run state-owned corporations.
-A recent proof is Jack Ma being forced to follow the Communist Party.
+China does this by getting skilled entrepreneurs to run state-owned corporations.
+A recent proof is Jack Ma, founder of private Alibaba, being forced to follow the Communist Party.

 However, this violates free will, and becomes unsustainable politically -- a change in ruling class will likely change the energy managers.
-This is why our solution is more similar to the French model where the French government owns 84% of EDF as a mega-conglomerate.
+This is why our solution is more similar to the French model where the French government owns 84% of EDF as a mega-conglomerate, but with huge variations:
 - The engineer-owners can be given private equity in exchange for their services in order to keep skilled talent
 - Part of the capital equipment can be 'financed' by barter for local produce using long-term contracts in order to reduce the cash strain

-We can call this a "social corporation" or "social conglomerate" as opposed to a semi-state owned corporation or public private partnership.
+We can call this a "social corporation" or "social conglomerate" as opposed to a semi-state-owned corporation or public private partnership.
 - "Corporation" emphasizes the share distribution
 - "Conglomerate*" emphasizes vertical and horizontal integration to reduce costs instead of raising profits.